eehitchcock/100_readings/preorals/answer_mjr1.md

 __Form__

+- One rhetorical strategy deployed here and in _The Knight's Tale_ in order to express the identity of the two heroes is, simply, that of deploying a plural noun and a third person plural verb rather than two distinct names and two third person singular verbs.
+As we will see, this simple device is consciously used by both Chaucer and the anonymous author of Amis and Amiloun.

 - The Middle English _Amis and Amiloun_ deploys the traditiona tail-rhyme stanza as a way to exemplify and match the thematical importance of the theme of the double.
 In the first stanza of the poem, the two characters are first mentioned as "the childeryn twoo" that will become the subject of the narrative.
 The poet therefore chooses to name them by deployng a plural noun and a numeral, rather than their proper names.
 The actual names are first introduced in the fourth stanza, as a crucial piece of information that the narrator, nevertheless, prefers to postpone, creating a sense of expectation in the readers.
 As in the rest of the narrative, the two characters should first be understood as the identical, indistinguishable parts of the same whole, rather than as distinct individuals endowed with personal features.
 Moreover, the narrator chooses to deploy the very form of the tail-rhyme stanza as a way to underline the element of doubleness.

 > In wele and woo how thei gone wende,